lucabecci/OnaSystem/STEPS.md

  Add passport and configurate this

-# Create the logic of get IP endpoint of the user
+ Create the logic of get IP endpoint of the user

-# Create the logic for save IP searched and IP used
+ Create the logic for save IP searched and IP used

-# Create the logic for save teh speed in the day of the user
+ Create the logic for save the speed in the day of the user

-# Create the middlewar of the authetication in the protected routes
+ Create the middleware of the authetication in the protected routes

 # Create the admin routes and controller

-# Protect all routes of the user with the auth middleware
+ Protect all routes of the user with the auth middleware

 # Protect the admin routes for only admin accounts